Frequently Asked Questions

 Scholarship aid is most often available through the financial

 aid office of the college that you attend.
 The American Board of Funeral Service Education also offers a scholarship program for which you can apply after you have completed at least one term of

 study in an accredited funeral service program.
-Awards from this program are either $250 or $500.
-Approximately one half of each years applicants are granted a scholarship.
-More information about
+Awards from this program range from $500 - $2500.
+Approximately one half of each the applicants each year are granted a scholarship.
+More

-the ABFSE Scholarship Program is available in the Scholarship section of this website.
-In addition, you can obtain an application for a scholarship by writing to:
+information about the ABFSE Scholarship Program is available in the Scholarship section of this website.
+Applications are only available via the website.

 American Board of Funeral Service Education